Master's Degree Programme in Education and Learning

 Applicants must reach the minimum required test results to be considered eligible to be accepted to the University of Turku.
 No exceptions will be made.
 Read more about the language requirements, recognized qualifications, required levels and exemptions here.

-PROGRAMME-SPECIFIC ADMISSION REQUIREMENTS
+PROGRAMME-SPECIFIC ELIGIBILITY REQUIREMENTS

 Before you start preparing your application, always read the full admission requirements on the application portal Studyinfo.fi